 Platies come in various different shapes, sizes and colors, but generally, their bodies are small (up to a few inches) with small fins and a larger tail that resembles a fan.

-A common Platy species that falls slightly outside of the typical size and shape of Platy fish, is the Swordtail Platy, who tend to have a longer, thinner body.
+A common Platy species that falls slightly outside of the typical size and shape of Platy fish, is the Swordtail Platy, that tends to have a longer, thinner body.

 The most common colors you will find on Platy fish are green, red, yellow, white and blue, but with breeders constantly cross-breeding different species, you can find some fascinating colors.